d3rk99/DayZ_DeathWatcher/README.md

 | `error_dump_channel`, `error_dump_allow_mention`, `error_dump_mention_tag` | Controls for piping unexpected errors to a Discord channel. |
 | `wait_time_new_life_seconds` / `_season_pass` | Cooldown timers before a dead player can return. |

+### First-time GUI setup & missing paths
+When you launch the GUI for the first time (or after deleting `config.json`), the app starts in a "path setup" workflow.
+You'll be prompted to fill in every required file path (whitelist, blacklist, DayZ log folder, etc.) before the Discord bot thread spins up.
+Those values are saved back into `config.json`, so the next launch will run normally without prompting.

+If a future change breaks one of the paths—for example you move the whitelist file and forget to update the config—the worker thread raises a `MissingConfigPaths` error.
+The GUI catches that, pauses startup, and shows the same path setup dialog so you can correct the paths inline.
+After you click **Save & Continue**, the bot restarts automatically with the new values.

 ### Supporting data files
 - `userdata_db.json` is auto-created with `{ "userdata": {} }` the first time the bot runs.
 - `steam_ids_to_unban.txt` is created if missing and stores one Steam64 ID per line.